 Deutsche Lufthansa to launch first passenger biofuel flights

-(ADPnews) - Nov 30, 2010 - Deutsche Lufthansa (ETR:LHA) on Monday said it will launch the world's first commercial passenger flight using biofuel in the first half of 2011.
+(ADPnews) - Nov 29, 2010 - Deutsche Lufthansa (ETR:LHA) said today it will launch the world's first commercial passenger flights using biofuel in the first half of 2011.

 The project is backed by the government within the framework of its aviation research programme aimed at underpinning the sustainability of air traffic.